 About the Clinic

-As a long standing feature of the Portland Metro area, Beaverton Physical Therapy (TAI) offers a unique blend of practitioners and staff who are dedicated to meeting your individual needs, the needs of our community, and the needs of our payers.
+As a long standing feature of the Portland Metro area, Therapeutic Associates Beaverton Physical Therapy offers a unique blend of practitioners and staff who are dedicated to meeting your individual needs, the needs of our community, and the needs of our payers.

 Using clinical experience and evidence-based medicine to shape our practice, we provide you with an exciting and friendly environment that focuses on your individual rehabilitation experience and educational needs.
 We pride ourselves on providing the highest quality of care, including one-on-one work with your therapist, timely communication with your physician, same-day appointments, and long hours for your convenience.